ThaumielSparrow/LodeRunner/readme.md

 Credits to /u/BurntSaltyPotato (McAntElon) for help with programming, literally all the spritework and finding that one bug that no one else could.

-Credit to /u/tristanpete (Tristan1000) for keeping $100 worth of late-night redbull.
+Credit to /u/tristanpete (Tristan1000) for buying $100 worth of late-night redbull.
 Also suggestions for quests, and in-game improvements.

 Credit to Manav Shah for creating my account’s shitty username.